matthjs/CG_competition/README.md

 There are also a few fixes made from the base code:
 - Optimized model rendering by loading static mesh data in initializeGL, instead of in paintGL (which in hindsight was kind of obvious to do so).
-- Improved efficientcy of shader switching by ensuring that uniforms are extracted only the first time the shader is loaded.
+- Improved efficiency of shader switching by ensuring that uniforms are extracted only the first time the shader is loaded.

 Compiling the code:
 I do not use QTCREATOR so I will describe here how to build the project using the existing build utilities.
 In the src directory do:
-- run "cmake" CMakeLists.txt to generate the Makefile
+- run "cmake CMakeLists.txt" to generate the Makefile
 - run "make"
 - run "./OpenGL"